 Reporter Julian Blanshard said: “Gotham is being introduced to the first woman ever to hold down the city editor’s desk in a large metropolitan newspaper.”
 (Niagara Falls Gazette, June 24, 1930).

 The first is Laura Vitray, who became city editor of the New York Evening Graphic in 1930.

 A Columbia School of Journalism graduate, Vitray was apparently the first woman copy editor at a New York paper.

 “I love the copy desk.
 It is the closest thing to a gambling game I know.
 It requires the gambling spirit to take a story that is handed to you and choose that part of it which is to be displayed in a headline that will attract the readers.
 And, moreover, to write good heads, you must have a sense of rhythm that has an affinity to poetry — which I do not write.”

 I love this story: “the artichoke king …. the torch killer…” It really was another era.

 Even in Los Angeles, Underwood was not the first woman city editor.
-She was preceded in that role by Mary Holland Kincaid (d.
+She was preceded in that role by Mary Holland Kinkaid (d.
 1948), who was city editor of the Los Angeles Herald.

-Former Herald City Editor Mary Holland Kincaid dies, Oct.
+Former Herald City Editor Mary Holland Kinkaid dies, Oct.
 21, 1948.